thunderdust/Solaris/catalog.md

 Purpose of using the software:

-1. Manage employees
+1. *Manage employees*
-2. Supervise the sales performances
+2. *Supervise and evaluate sales performances*

 Situation of using the software: